hjain2003/ETH-TransactionManager/README.md

 # ETH-TransactionManager
-A simple webapp for ETH transactions and tracking transaction history
+A simple webapp to make ETH transactions and tracking transaction history made using MERN and Solidity